The Captivating Energy of Art is a Healing Affair - Article Banner

 Henry Steel Olcott Portrait Art Drawing by author Bien

-As well, my drawings depict incredible 19th century Freemasons and Rosicrucians such as:
+My drawings depict incredible 19th-century Freemasons and Rosicrucians, such as:

 • Henry Steel Olcott, author and co-founder of The Theosophical Society;